-With 150 full time graduate students, over 100 MSCS graduate students are funded as teaching assistants, and other students are funded by research assistantships, Research and Training Grant Fellowships, UIC Graduate College Fellowships, and other external awards.
+With 150 full time graduate students, over 100 MSCS PhD students are funded as teaching assistants, and other PhD students are funded by research assistantships, Research and Training Grant Fellowships, UIC Graduate College Fellowships, and other external awards.
+While MS students may be considered for tuition and fee waivers, teaching assistant positions are generally reserved for our PhD students.

 Teaching Assistantships are awarded on a competitive basis by the MSCS department when admission decisions are made.
 Duties include teaching and grading undergraduate mathematics courses and tutoring students in the Mathematics and Sciences Learning Center.